turistu/odds-n-ends/firefox/pastejack.md

 ### Workaround

-Without patching firefox, the only workaround I can think about is catching the `Selection.selectAllChildren()` function from an addon's content script, and either block it or reimplement it via other function like `addRange()`, e.g.:
+Without patching firefox, the only workaround I can think of is catching the `Selection.selectAllChildren()` function from an addon's content script, and either block it or reimplement it via other function like `addRange()`, e.g.: